 Diagnosing true chytridiomycosis (disease, not just infection) requires histopathologic examination of tissues from dead animals.

-It is impractical to treat amphibians in the wild, and the zoospores can be widespread in the environment.
-There is no vaccine.
+It is often impractical to treat amphibians in the wild.
+Zoospores can be widespread in the environment, but can be treated broadly in specific environments.

 Chytridiomycosis is easily spread by human activity.
-Boots, clothes, and equipment should be cleaned.
+Boots, clothes, and equipment should be cleaned with fungicide.
 Wild amphibians should not be moved between habitats.

 Currently, the American bullfrog and the African clawed frog appear to be resistant to the disease, but may still act as carriers.
 The disease is not known to affect humans.

-In Canada, infection with Bd has been found in various species of frogs from at least 7 provinces and the Northwest territory.
-The highest incidence of disease is occurring in the Western part of the United States.
+In Canada, infection with Bd has been found in various species of frogs from at least 7 provinces and the Northwest Territory.
+The highest incidence of disease is occurring in the Western United States.

 Many frogs experience a thickening of the skin, which may prevent oxygen exchange, and impair thermoregulation, nutrient intake, and hydration.
 Secondary skin infections with bacteria can occur.

 Once the host is infected with Bd, chytridiomycosis may or may not develop.
 The disease is transmitted through contact with zoospores in the environment, and possibly through direct contact with diseased amphibians, though this has not yet been confirmed.
-Research has shown that Bd grows best in water that is between 17-25°C (62-77°F) and that in the wild, most disease outbreaks occur at higher elevations during cooler months.
+Research has shown that Bd grows best between 17-25°C (62-77°F), though different strains of the fungus have slightly different temperature preferences.
+In the wild, most disease outbreaks occur at higher elevations during cooler months.

 Laboratory tests detect the DNA of Bd from skin samples or a skin swab of infected animals.
 Chytrid can also be seen in tissue sections from infected animals.